Choose a recipe and then scale the recipe up or down depending on the number of buns/rolls/loaves that you might require for your next sandwich.

 Crack one whole egg into a bowl and add 1 tablespoon of water.
 Beat egg until everything is fully combined.
 Paint each bun very carefully with the egg wash, this helps the buns brown consistently.

 Bake the rolls for 20 to 25 minutes.
-I typically peak into the oven to check for the bread color at 20 minutes.
+I typically peek into the oven to check for the bread color at 20 minutes.

-Once rolls are fully cool, store in a bag or container for up to a week.
+Once the rolls are fully cool, store them in a bag or container for up to a week.